tammet/gkc/Examples/README.md

 which will use the TPTP format for proofs.

 We will not write the whole output here.
-The parts are:

-* Statistics about the clauses obtained by conversion.
-* Selected strategies to be run in json format.
-* Running overview of proof search, just to follow what is happening.
-* Proof in the TPTP format.
-* Statistics about the successful search.

-The proof itself has the following structure:
+The proof has the following structure:

     result: proof found
     for steam.txt